lupyuen/lupyuen.github.io/src/wisgate.md

 It exposes the same ports and connectors as a Raspberry Pi 4: Ethernet port, USB 2 and 3 ports, USB-C power, microSD Card.

 But the HDMI and GPIO ports are no longer accessible.
+(We control the box over HTTP and SSH)

 ![RAKwireless RAK7248 WisGate Developer D4H LoRaWAN Gateway](https://lupyuen.github.io/images/wisgate-hw.jpg)